 It is important to study low-value care to reduce the use of unnecessary tests and treatment, reduce costs, and improve patient safety by reducing exposure to unnecessary side effects and possible incidental findings.
-In a study of low-value care in Medicare, it was estimated that \$8.2 billion, or 2.7% of total annual spending on services covered by Parts A and B of Medicare, was spent on a sample of 26 low-value services (Schwartz, 2014).
+In a study of low-value care in Medicare, it was estimated that \$8.2 billion, or 2.7% of total annual spending on services covered by Part A and B of Medicare, was spent on a sample of 26 low-value services (Schwartz, 2014).

 Imaging of headache patients absent specific risk factors for structural disease is unlikely to change management or improve patient outcomes.
 To date, there is a growing but limited literature on low-value neuroimaging for headache.
-In a pediatric population, a retrospective cross-sectional analysis found that 45% of patients underwent low-value neuroimaging for non-acute headache (Graf, 2008).
 An analysis of low-value service use among Medicare beneficiaries found that imaging for headache ranged from 0.0-14.2% across health systems, with an average of 5.1% (Ganguli, 2021).
 Larger studies that span diverse patient populations are needed to better understand the extent of unnecessary neuroimaging for primary headache.
 The potential harms and costs of unnecessary imaging underscore the need for continuous measurement and analysis to detect and/or monitor improvement over time.
 These types of analyses may identify opportunities to improve quality and reduce healthcare costs.